Upholding Ethical Practices Across the Global Supply Chain

 Minerals Policy

-Conflict minerals—such as tantalum, tin, tungsten, gold (3TG), cobalt, and mica—are often linked to human rights violations and environmental harm when sourced from mines in conflict-affected or high-risk regions.
-These materials may be illegally taxed on trade routes or controlled by non-governmental military groups or unlawful factions, further exacerbating violence and instability.
+We follow global regulations and industry expectations for conflict-free sourcing across tantalum, tin, tungsten, gold (3TG), cobalt, and mica.
+In conflict-affected or high-risk regions, these minerals may be illegally taxed on trade routes or controlled by non-governmental military groups or unlawful factions, driving violence, instability, and significant environmental harm.

-STATS ChipPAC is committed to ethical sourcing practices.
-We require all suppliers to adhere to the Responsible Business Alliance (RBA) Code of Conduct and exclusively source materials from environmentally and socially responsible suppliers.
+Our sourcing practices align with the Responsible Business Alliance (RBA) Code of Conduct and internationally recognized due-diligence frameworks.
+Suppliers are required to meet these standards and source materials only from environmentally and socially responsible providers.

-To meet “Conflict-Free” standards, all vendors must procure minerals through Responsible Minerals Assurance Process (RMAP) Conformant Smelters and Refiners, as outlined by the Responsible Minerals Initiative (RMI) (www.responsiblemineralsinitiative.org).
+To meet “Conflict-Free” expectations, all suppliers must procure minerals through Responsible Minerals Assurance Process (RMAP) Conformant Smelters and Refiners, as defined by the Responsible Minerals Initiative (RMI).

 Supplier Requirements